Inova Health System Foundation

 The Foundation's community grant-making focuses on three interconnected priority areas aligned with Inova's Community Health Needs Assessments (CHNAs):

-- Behavioral Health: Mental health services, substance abuse treatment, trauma-informed care, and integrated behavioral health programs
+- Behavioural Health: Mental health services, substance abuse treatment, trauma-informed care, and integrated behavioural health programmes

 - Health Access: Removing barriers to healthcare, care coordination, health navigation, culturally appropriate care, and services for underserved populations